Zellsed/Web3-defi-staking-app-starter/README.md

 git clone https://github.com/Zellsed/defi-staking-app-starter.git

-This code has been revesed engineered from Greg DAPPuniversity.com!
-If you enjoyed this course go check out his work :)
-Please feel free to clone and style this project at your own discretion!
+This code was learned and referenced from the "Course On Demand" on YouTube, and it is reverse-engineered from "DAPP University."
+You can find his page on YouTube.
+If you find it interesting, you may want to explore his works.

 ## 1 To Clone or download this project simply run: